 The ease and benefits of the game contribute, too.
-“Between the size of the court and the rules and method of play, it’s really easy for anyone to learn — and I mean anyone,” says David Dutrieuille (pronounced do-trell), national director of pickleball at Life Time.
+“Between the size of the court and the rules and method of play, it’s really easy for anyone to learn — and I mean anyone,” says David Dutrieuille (pronounced do-trell), a pickleball pro consultant with Life Time.

 “There are few things in life that I’ve found that bring together the necessary components for a fun yet meaningful experience, and pickleball seems to hit all of those,” he continues.
 “You’re physically active, mentally engaged, and feel a sense a belonging.
 It’s hard not to fall in love with it.”

 Ready to pick up a paddle and play?
 Dutrieuille shares what you need to know about how to get started with pickleball.